kr1spyK/ac-kbShifter/README.md

 # ac-kbShifter
 An Assetto Corsa app to use your keyboard as an H-shifter.
 Intended to use your numpad as a controller input for various H-shifter patterns e.g., 4R, 6R, direct select 9.
 ## Installation
 Drag .zip file into Content Manager and click install, or manually paste the contents of the .zip in the root folder of your Assetto Corsa installation.
-After install, the app must be activated in your AC settings.
+After install, activate it in your AC settings.
 ## Configuration
 bottom text
 ## Why?